Open-flavor strong decays of open-charm and open-bottom mesons in the $^3P_0$ model: Abstract

 \section{Abstract}

-In this paper we give results for the open-flavor strong decays of open-charm and open-bottom mesons.
-The decays are computed in the $^3P_0$ pair-creation model, assuming harmonic oscillator wave functions for the decaying and final-state mesons.
-The spectra of the open-charm and open-bottom mesons, used in the calculations, are computed within the relativized quark model by Godfrey and Isgur.
+We provide results for the open-flavor strong decays of open-charm ($D$ and $D_{\rm s}$) and open-bottom ($B$, $B_{\rm s}$ and $B_{\rm c}$) mesons.
+The decays are calculated in a modified version of the $^3P_0$ pair-creation model, assuming harmonic oscillator wave functions.
+The spectra of open-charm and open-bottom mesons used in the calculations are computed within Godfrey and Isgur's relativized quark model.
+Quantum number assignments are also provided.
+Our results are compared with the existing experimental data.